-Report from the

-Chief Executive Officer
+Report from the Chief Executive Officer

-Since the launch of its operations about eleven years ago in August 2005, the Financial Industry Disputes Resolution Centre Ltd (FIDReC) has established itself as an independent and impartial ADR (Alternative Dispute Resolution) institution specialising in the resolution of financial disputes between consumers and financial institutions.
+The Financial Industry Disputes Resolution Centre Ltd (FIDReC) was launched about twelve years ago in August 2005.
+Since its launch, FIDReC has come a long way, establishing itself as the leading ADR (Alternative Dispute Resolution) institution in Singapore specialising in the resolution of financial disputes between consumers and financial institutions.
+To date, FIDReC has resolved more than 10,000 financial disputes.

-In financial year 2015/2016, FIDReC handled a total of 1,162 complaints.
-This is significant increase of about 28.7% compared to the 903 complaints handled in the previous financial year.
+In financial year 2016/2017, FIDReC resolved a total of 1,042 complaints.
+This is an increase over the 1,021 complaints resolved in the previous financial year.